 MATs are also required to have a group of members who sit above the board of trustees.
 The members have a hands-off, but significant, role.
 They monitor the performance of the trust and hold the trustees to account.
 They appoint Trustees and the Executive Headteacher.
 They will intervene if the Trustees are not performing by making changes at board level.

 MATs are required to produce a ‘scheme of delegation’ which outlines what decisions are taken by whom and at what level of the organisation.
 MATs must also comply with the Academies Financial Handbook which acts as the financial framework for academy trusts and sets out the financial governance requirements that all trusts must adhere to.

 It is also possible to have different approaches to schools within a group and to give more autonomy to high-performing schools than struggling schools (sometimes referred to as an ‘earned autonomy’).

 The Executive Headteacher has legal responsibilities as an Accounting Officer and Trustee.
 The Headteachers of other schools in the MAT hold the same legal responsibilities as the Headteacher in an individual school, but are performance-managed by the Executive Headteacher.
 The Executive Headteacher can be the substantive Headteacher of one school in the MAT but has an overarching, strategic role for the group.

 Joining a MAT

-Vision and ethos There are a number of legal and practical considerations that schools ought to consider when joining a MAT.
+There are a number of legal and practical considerations that schools ought to consider when joining a MAT.
 The most important consideration is the vision and ethos of the MAT.
 Whilst this cannot be legislated for, a good match is essential if the partnership is to be successful.

 There is no legal requirement for schools in a group to be in close geographical proximity and there are a few examples of successful MATs with schools many miles apart.
 However, emerging evidence, and perhaps basic common sense, suggests that the benefits of collaboration are much easier to realise when schools are physically close.